National People's Congress: Ethnic minorities and overseas Chinese representation

 A 150-seat quota for ethnic minorities was enacted in China's first election law in 1953.
 The 1982 constitution mandates that every ethnic minority should have "an appropriate number of delegates".
 The 5th NPC abandoned an explicit quota for ethnic minorities, substituting it with an allocation of "approximately 12%" of all seats for the next NPC, a practice followed by all subsequent NPC meetings.
 Per the Election Law, the NPCSC is authorized to allocate the quota seats to each provincial delegation based on the "population and distribution".
 The law also requires that each of China's 55 official ethnic minorities have at least one elected deputy to Congress.
 For the first three NPCs, there was a special delegation for returned overseas Chinese, but this was eliminated starting in the 4th NPC, and although overseas Chinese remain a recognized group in the NPC, they are now scattered among the various delegations.

 Background of delegates

-The Hurun Report has tracked the wealth of some of the NPC's delegates: in 2018, the 153 delegates classed by the report as "super rich" (including China's wealthiest person, Ma Huateng) had a combined wealth of $650 billion.
+The Hurun Report has tracked the wealth of some of the NPC's delegates: in 2013, 90 delegates were among the richest 1000 Chinese, each having a net worth of at least 1.8 billion yuan ($289.4 million).
+This richest 3% of delegates' average net worth was $1.1 billion (compared to an average net worth of $271 million for the richest 3% in the United States Congress at the time).
+In 2018, the 153 delegates classed by the report as "super rich" (including China's wealthiest person, Pony Ma) had a combined wealth of $650 billion.
 This was up from a combined wealth of $500 billion for the wealthiest 209 delegates in 2017, when (according to state media) 20% of delegates were private entrepreneurs.
-In 2013, 90 delegates were among the richest 1000 Chinese, each having a net worth of at least 1.8 billion yuan ($289.4 million).
-This richest 3% of delegates' average net worth was $1.1 billion (compared to an average net worth of $271 million for the richest 3% in the United States Congress at the time).
+The presence of the richest Chinese in the NPC dropped sharply from 2013 to 2023.